-The list of HSA tax benefits highlights how a health savings account (HSA) can play great role to tackle health emergency that requires huge medical expenditure.
-The Medicare Prescription Drug, Improvement, and Modernization Act passed by Congress in 2003 , regulates the health savings account .
+The Medicare Prescription Drug, Improvement, and Modernization Act, passed by Congress in 2003, regulates the health savings account.
 HSAs are available to individuals who are enrolled in a high-deductible health plan (HDHP) and are not covered by other health insurance plans, including Medicare.

-What are the types of HSA accounts?
+What are the types of Health Savings Accounts (HSA)?

 Who is eligible to contribute to an HSA account?